ybjv02/ctf-writeups/2022/GreyCTF/runtime-environment-1/runtime-environment-1.md

 }
 ```

-Curious about the encoding function, I tried to analyze it but reconsidered after seeing the lengthy code below:
+Curious about the encoding function, I tried to analyze it but reconsidered after seeing the code below:

 ```c
 // main.Encode